 TO DECLARE MAJOR: Engineering is a controlled major: students are admitted into the major only if they meet established academic standards.
 Please see competitive major requirements or the advisor in the Department for more information.

 TO PREPARE FOR FIRST SEMESTER: The curriculum for this major assumes students enter college prepared to take calculus.
-To qualify for graduation, engineering science majors must achieve a minimum 2.000 grade point average at CSU in all courses in engineering, mathematics, computer science, statistics, physics, and chemistry as well as courses taken as technical electives.
+To qualify for graduation, Environmental Engineering majors must achieve a minimum 2.000 grade point average at CSU in all courses in engineering, mathematics, computer science, statistics, physics, and chemistry as well as courses taken as technical electives.

 Freshman